 Conversation skills are important for so many aspects of our lives.
 Whether we’re talking to our friends, family, or co-workers, being a good communicator can help improve our relationships and make us more successful in what we do.
 Conversation skills, then, are skills that we need in order to have good conversations.
 And good conversations are the foundation of strong relationships.

 Conversation skills involve being able to converse and listen well.
 When we’re talking to someone, we want to make sure that we’re saying interesting things that will keep the conversation going.
-And when we’re listening, we want to be engaged in what the other person is saying so that we can respond accordingly.
+When we’re listening, we want to be engaged in what the other person is saying.
+This allows us to respond accordingly.

 Conversation Skills Activities